-- 1. All passes must be from behind the line of scrimmage, thrown forward and received beyond the line scrimmage. - a.
-All passes that do not cross the line of scrimmage, whether received or not, are illegal forward passes. - b.
+- 1. All passes must be thrown with one hand from behind the line of scrimmage, thrown forward and ball out of hand prior to breaching the line of scrimmage. - a.
+There is no intentional grounding - b.
+All passes that do not cross the line of scrimmage, whether received or not, are illegal forward passes, unless touched by a defender. - c.
 The quarterback may throw the ball away to avoid a sack.
 Pass must go beyond the line of scrimmage. - 2.
 Shovel passes are allowed but must be received beyond the line of scrimmage. - 3.
 The quarterback has a seven-second "pass clock."
 If a pass is not thrown within the seven seconds, the play is dead, the down is consumed and the ball is returned to the line of scrimmage.
 Once the ball is handed off, the 7-second rule is no longer in effect. - a.
-If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS).
+If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS). - b.
+If the quarterback throws the ball and then catches it, the play is dead and treated like an incomplete pass.